Peroral Endoscopic Myotomy (POEM) for Achalasia

 TranscriptionsPlease note that, unless otherwise stated, these transcriptions have been auto generated and therefore we can not guarantee their complete accuracy.

-So the procedure is called POEM, which stands for Per-Oral Endoscopic Myotomy, which is a way to perform esophageal myotomy in the lumen through the mouth without any incision to the abdomen like it used to be traditionally performed.
+So the procedure is called POEM, which stands for Per-Oral Endoscopic Myotomy, which is a way to perform esophageal myotomy purely in the lumen through the mouth without any incision to the abdomen like it used to be traditionally performed.
 In the past those surgeries were going from open to laparoscopic procedures with tiny little incisions, now it's done purely through the mouth.
-The procedure consists for using an endoscope of high-definition making a opening of the mucosa of the esophagus about 1 and 1/2 CM index located 10 centimeters above the lowers of produced sphincter through that new mucosotomy we develop a submucosa tunnel.
+The procedure consists for using an endoscope of high-definition making a opening of the mucosa of the esophagus about 1 1/2 CM index located 10 centimeters above the lower esophageal sphincter through that mucosotomy we develop a submucosa tunnel.
 That tunnel is then advanced beyond the lower esophageal sphincter in about 2- 3 cm into the stomach into the cardiac area.
 Then the scope is removed.
-The tunnel was inspected for the integrity of the mucosa.
-If there is any injury to the mucosa, we just place clips to provide through and through perforation and that probably occurs in about 2- 3 percent of the cases.
+The tunnel is inspected for the integrity of the mucosa.
+If there is any injury to the mucosa, we just place clips to avoid a through and through perforation and that probably occurs in about 2- 3% of the cases.

-Then once all the tunnel has been inspected, there was no problems, we then go to the myotomy portion, which we start 5 cm above the lowers of produced sphincter and advance 2-3 cm below the lowers of produced sphincter through the tunnel which was created.
-We perform a circular muscles myotomy, but a lot of the time, the longitudinal fibers are also cut which is fine.
+Then once all the tunnel has been inspected, there was no problems, we then go to the myotomy portion, which we start 5 cm above the lower esophageal sphincter and advance 2-3 cm below the lower esophageal sphincter through the tunnel which was created.
+We perform a circular muscles myotomy, but a lot of the times, the longitudinal fibers also is cut which is absolutely fine.
 In Japan and China, they do that all the time, and at the end of the procedure, we place clips, interrupted, leave about 7 clips to close the mucosotomy and finish the case.

 Assembly line.
-So can I have another large syringes at 16 with the - with the regular tip?
+So can I have another large syringe at 16 with the - with the regular tip?
 Let's go into the esophagus.
-I have another one like this that they insist has achalasia that a barium tablet went through.
+Yeah exactly, I have another one like this that they insist has achalasia that a barium tablet went through.
+Really?
 Yeah.
-Two turn over, yes please.
+Two trendelenburg, yes please.
 That's good there.
 Wow, okay.
-That's right about whatever this mark is - I think - that's it right there.
+That's right about whatever this mark is - let’s say we’re right - that's it right there.
+Yeah I did.
 So that's 60 55 53 and a half basically yeah.
 Okay, so if we come back down, 50 45 43.
+Okay?
+Alright.
 Let's have a little - let's have the needle please.

-And then let's go and get a piece of tape ready.
-Okay, Neal, I'm just - I’ll tell you what - give me a little bit of blue stuff right here - give me a little squirt.
+And then let's get a piece of tape ready.
+Okay, Neal I'm just - I’ll tell you what let’s - give me a little bit of blue stuff right here - give me a little squirt.
 Okay, so that needs to be changed to that.
-Okay, that's good.
-They're so let's just put the piece of tape on right now.
+Okay, that's good there.
+So let's just put the piece of tape on right now.
 Put it - hold on a second Eli - let me just see.
 So if we put it here...
 That's too far.
-Maybe let’s just get this back in here.
-So we should probably - We want to be able to get this so you’re probably going to feel right about here so probably right about here would be fine.
+Maybe let’s just get this back in view.
+So we should probably - We want to be able to get this, so probably you’re going to feel that right about here.
+So probably right about here would be fine.

-Great.
+Okay knife out.
+I'm going to suck on this right?
+Right yaw.
+Down a little bit here.
 Okay.
-Okay, let's have some blue again please.
-Okay, good.
-K, needle out.
-Put a little bit more - a little bit more in Eli.
-Okay.
-Okay, needle out.
-K. Jack.
-Voule.
-Stop.
-It's on the right position.
-Keep going.
-So now it’s out - you can see that.
-Okay, stop.
-Needle in.
-You have to be right.
-Okay knife out.
-I'm going to suck on this.
-Right.
-Alright, yowel.
-Yowel.
-K. Keep moving me.
+Keep moving me.
 More down.
 You have to do it.
 And that’s about it.
-See this is - a lot of this happens from here.
+See this is - a lot of this is - happens from here.
 Like that.
-This - cuz there's just so little degrees of freedom here - we need to get down towards 6 o’clock here.
-I’m going to get this area right in here.
-Cut to me to right there.
+This - cuz there's just so little degrees of freedom here.
+We need to get down towards 6 o’clock here.
+I’m just going to get this area right in here.
+Cut the mucosa right there.
 Good, stop right there.
 Let’s inject more blue because we lost somewhere.
 We can check right now.
 Yeah.
 I think we're almost all the way through.
-Check.
-That’s good, right here.
-That.
-Hmmm.
-Check is big enough.
+Eyeline check.
+That’s good right there.
+Hook that.
+Checking this big enough.
 Just hook that over that.
 Okay this is fine now.
 Cuz there’s a circular muscle, so we’re good.
 Alright, I’ll get this in for ya.
 You need to go right here.
 This is what’s got to go, right here.
 If we can get to it.
 Go back a little bit.
 There you go.

-Okay, take a big step forward.
+Okay, big step forward.
 Awesome.
 I’ll twist this thing in if I can.
-Piece of tubing - deflect down, just deflect down - and go out.
-Okay, it's going to be 2 centimeters to you.
+Deflect down, just deflect down - and go up.
+Okay yep, it's going to be 2 cm to you.
 Okay.
 Okay great.
 Push it in.
 Down, yep okay.
 So - alright, let’s switch here.
-Let’s have the blue now here please.
+Let’s have the blue now please.
 Okay, Eli.
 Check about 2 cc’s please.
 Ok good, stop there.

 Okay, knife out.
-Advance - push it in Oz.
+Yeah.
+Advance - push it in Azim.
 Bring me across a little bit.
 Rotate me.
 Now we can put blue right there.
 Yeah.
 I wonder if we can get any of this stuff right here while we’re at it.
-Can you rotate the scope?
-Yes - up here, right?
+Can you rotate the scope and see?
+Yes, yes up here, right?
 I get this little band right here or not?
-No. Okay.
-So let’s go.
-Okay.
-So we’re going to stretch right here.
+Uh no. Okay.
+Pull this back a little bit.
+So we’re going to stretch this very gently.
 There we go.
 Okay.
 Inject.
 Needle out.
-You have to take this right here - you have to take it.
+Have to take this right here - you have to take it.
 Can you deflect to the left a little bit?
-So now what we do is come here - take that.
+So now what we can do is from here - take that.
 Because that will be enough to do the myotomy.
 Yeah.
 That’s better.
 Okay.
 Push in a little bit.
 Let’s just reassess our tunnel right now.
-Okay, knife in.
+Alright, knife in.

-One thing for sure is the lower in that myotomy is in the fat.
-And we did go past the pulsating vessels, so there’s some hope there.
-So you just kept twisting - just kept twisting.
-I’m going to take the reverse flexion right now.
-This is too sharp - it’s too sharp.
-The other thing two is that you went too far in reverse flexion.
-Then you go to the anterior - so alright - so we’re down there.
-Ah, definitely.
+One thing’s for sure the lower end of that myotomy is in the fat.
+And we did go past the palisading vessels, so there’s some hope there.
+So you just kept twisting.
+I just kept twisting and - Okay.
+Plus I’m going to take the reverse flexion right now.
+Because this is too sharp – the ring is too sharp.
+The other thing too is if you go too far in reverse flexion.
+Then you go to the anterior - alright - so we’re down there.
+We can see that definitely.
 And now we pull back here.
-I still don’t know why this should be here - so what - so what is that - keep coming - what is right now?
+And the distance of this tunnel is - so what - so what is that - keep coming back - what is that right now?
 So, that’s 50.
-So, it’s four centimeters each - so it’s four centimeters before squamocolumnar.
-It should be enough.
-Now, wait, push in just a little bit.
+So, it’s 4cm each.
+So it’s 4cm before squamocolumnar.
+So that oughta be enough.
+Push in just a little bit.
 I’m going to deflect up.
 Yeah.

 Okay so start right here.
 Knife out.
-Make sure we connect with the other myotomy.
+Make sure that we connect with the other myotomy.
 There’s a big vein right there.
 I think so too.
 So, right here, right?
 Like that?
 Okay, see that.
 Yep.
 It’s longitudinal muscle.
 Okay.
 A little bit more - we got a few more fibers right here that have to go.
-It looks kinda - okay, ready.
-This one up on top.
+Okay, ready.
+Get this one up on top.
 Oh that’s empty space there, right?
 That’s perineum.
 Yeah.
 So we’re good there.
-Okay - alright - fine.
+Okay, alright fine.
+Pull back.
 Pull back - pull back - pull back - pull back - that’s myotomy - that’s myotomy - that’s myotomy - go a little bit more up here.
 Let’s make sure we have plenty.
-I think Eli - I think our measurements are off.
+I think Eli’s right - I think our measurements are off.
 Knife out.
 That’s all the way through.
 Yeah.
-It’s a - maybe just stop.
-Well that’s circular muscle right there, right?
+Maybe just stop.
+Let’s get the - Well that’s circular muscle right there, right?
 It kinda looks like it - let’s just cut - yeah.
 Knife out.
 Okay good.
 I think that’s pretty good.
 Let’s - okay.

 Good.
 Okay.
 It’s not that bad in the tunnel - I mean it’s.
 I’ll hold this.
-Yeah.
-Kinda want to have this over.
+Kinda want to have this open.
 Take your chip and deflect up from the tip of the skull.
 So move the scope back down right now.
 That’s okay for a starting point I think, yeah.
 So now we're going to just check.
 Test.
 It's okay.